Shane Bond: Achievements and awards

 Bond enjoyed strong success against Australia during his career.
 On 26 January 2002, he bowled New Zealand to victory over Australia, getting 5/25.
 In the Cricket World Cup, Bond achieved 6/23 again against Australia (New Zealand's best bowling performance in ODIs at the time) – which including getting Ian Harvey and Brad Hogg in consecutive deliveries.
 Bond struggled with back problems which cause soft tissue to break.
 These injuries had ruled him out in a lot of international cricket in the past.

 In a Test match against the West Indies, Bond took 5–69, his fourth 5-wicket haul in just 13 International Tests Matches, and went on to win the man of the match award.
 He stated that this was one of his best ever bowling efforts.
 New Zealand defeated the West Indies by 27 runs.

 On 14 January 2007, Bond took a hat-trick in the last over against Australia in a One Day International at the Bellerive Oval, dismissing Cameron White, Andrew Symonds and Nathan Bracken in successive deliveries, becoming just the second New Zealand player to take a hat-trick in limited-overs international cricket, although the game was still lost by 105 runs.

 Shortly Afterwards on 23 January 2007 Bond became the second-fastest bowler in history to take 100 One-Day wickets, behind Pakistan's Saqlain Mushtaq by one match and the fastest fast bowler to reach the 100 wicket mark.
 Bond, however, needed 54 fewer deliveries than the Pakistani to achieve the feat, and was the fastest bowler to take 100 wickets in terms of number of deliveries bowled.

-On 16 February 2007, Bond took 5–23, his fourth 5-wicket haul, in the 2007 Chappell-Hadlee Trophy.
-This enabled New Zealand to dismiss Australia for 149, giving the New Zealanders a 10-wicket victory over them, the Australians' heaviest one day defeat, and although he sat out the final game in the Chappell-Hadlee series, he was instrumental in the eventual 3–0 series win for the first time in Chappell-Hadlee Trophy history.
+On 16 February 2007, Bond took 5–23, his fourth 5-wicket haul, in the 2007 Chappell–Hadlee Trophy.
+This enabled New Zealand to dismiss Australia for 149, giving the New Zealanders a 10-wicket victory over them, the Australians' heaviest one day defeat, and although he sat out the final game in the Chappell–Hadlee series, he was instrumental in the eventual 3–0 series win for the first time in Chappell–Hadlee Trophy history.

 On 16 May 2007, Shane Bond was named New Zealand cricketer of the year for the 2006/2007 season and the best bowler for that season.
-In September Bond was named in the ICC's best-performing Test side over the past year.
+Bond was also named in the ICC ODI XI of the year in 2006 and 2007.

 Despite attempts to have his registration cancelled, Shane Bond was given permission to sign for Hampshire in the ECB County Championship.
 He made his début against 2007 champions Sussex on 16 April 2008, recording figures of 7–66 in the first innings.
 On 27 November 2009, Bond claimed his fifth five-wicket bag for New Zealand on his first test back against Pakistan.

 As of August 2017, Bond is the fastest New Zealand Cricketer to take 100 wickets in ODIs.
 He achieved this feat in 54 matches in January 2007.
 He is only bettered by Saqlain Mushtaq (53 matches, May 1997) and Mitchell Starc (53 matches, August 2016).